Daniel Chapter 4

 , to you it is proclaimed; The kingdom has been taken from you.

-4:32 And you shall be driven from men, and you shall live with the beasts of the field: you shall fed with grass like oxen, and seven times shall pass over you, until you know that the Most High [is] ruler in the kingdom of men, and gives it to whoever He wills.
+4:32 And you shall be driven from men, and you shall live with the animals of the field: you shall fed with grass like oxen, and seven times shall pass over you, until you know that the Most High [is] ruler in the kingdom of men, and gives it to whoever He wills.

 4:33 At that moment was the thing fulfilled on Nebuchadnezzarנְבוּכַדְנֶאצַּר